 The Record Label's Role in the Music Industry

 Record labels are the companies that market recorded music and music videos.
-Record labels engage in a wide range of functions in the music industry including new artist recruitment and development (known as A&R), music publishing and copyright enforcement.
+Record labels engage in a wide range of functions in the music industry including new artist recruitment and development (known as A&R), music publishing, and copyright enforcement.

 True indie labels have smaller distribution networks than their big label counterparts and typically reach consumers one at a time.
 However, indie labels have a strong reputation for having their fingers on the pulse of upcoming music trends and for giving chances to unknown artists who eventually become international sensations.

-Record Label Control Over Its Artists
+Record Label Control

 Record labels typically set the terms and conditions of artist contracts in their favor.
-In the case of newly signed artists, record labels can control the type of music they record which can include everything from the way the music sounds to the song lyrics.
+In the case of newly signed artists, record labels can control the type of music they record, which can include everything from the way the music sounds to the song lyrics.
 They may also control album cover art.

-The internet has freed artists from dependence on record labels, and through social media, many artists market and distribute their music independently at a much lower cost.
-To stay in business given the reality of the digital age, record labels now offer so-called "360 deals" to artists that give them a cut of all the artist's work, including album sales, media appearances, and product endorsements.
+The internet has freed artists from dependence on record labels, and many artists market and distribute their music independently, through social media and streaming platforms, at a much lower cost.
+To stay in business given the reality of the digital age, record labels now offer so-called 360 deals to artists that give them a cut of all the artist's work, including album sales, media appearances, and product endorsements.